angary/angary.github.io/src/posts/unsw-course-review.md

 You build web app (note it has to be a web app that can run on CSE machines) in a group of 5.
 The project you build can either be based off a list of ideas they give you or you can propose a new idea.

-My recommendation would be to pick a project that everyone feels interestd in working on, and set a level of complexity everyone is comfortable on in your proposal (i.e. do not say you will propose feaure 'X' for the sake of an impressive proposal), as you get marked more on completing everything in your proposal than you do on overall technical complexity.
+My recommendation would be to pick a project that everyone feels interested in working on, and set a level of complexity everyone is comfortable on in your proposal (i.e. do not say you will propose feature 'X' for the sake of an impressive proposal), as you get marked more on completing everything in your proposal than you do on overall technical complexity.
 Hence, you choose to some degree how much workload you want to put into this course.

 There are also lectures, but you only get assessed on your project proposal / project / project report, hence for the most part the lecture content can be ignored (it also tends to be quite wishy washy / already covered in previous courses, i.e. Git).